mikirinkode/sports_venue_booking_app/README.md

 # Spod App

-Spod is an android application which allow user to book a sport field from anywhere at anytime using mobile phone.
+Spod is an android application which allow user to book a sport venue from anywhere at anytime using mobile phone.
 This project was created using the Flutter Framework.

 ### Note
 - The app is using a Dummy Data (Fake Data)